Siop Gymunedol / HAVARDS / Community Shop

 Inside Havards - an Aladdin's Cave!

-Shares are being sold to individuals, companies and interested parties at £1 each with a minimum holding of 200 shares and the maximum of £33,000 or 10% of the total share capital raised, whichever is the greater in the case we raise more than £330,000.00
+Shares are sold to individuals, companies and interested parties at £1 each with a minimum holding of 200 shares and a maximum which is 10% of the total share capital raised.

 We would like to ensure that no-one is excluded from becoming a shareholder and member of this Community Benefit Society and therefore provision has been made for those who would prefer to slowly build up a holding.
 This is the Share Save scheme.
 Details are on the INVEST page.